pdet/cwidabot/README.md

 # Awesome-O CWI DA Bot
 This project is a chat-bot used to schedule meetings and whatnot.
+Right now awesome-o is only capable of scheduling meetings and giving reminders about them.
+But the sky is the limit.

 # Requirements
 Python 2, [DuckDB](https://www.duckdb.org/) , [Bottle](https://bottlepy.org/docs/dev/) must be installed and  schedule.